Toggle: English / Spanish

 Blood spots; Skin hemorrhages

-Purpura occurs when small blood vessels join together or leak blood under the skin.
+Purpura occurs when small blood vessels leak blood under the skin.

 Thrombocytopenic purpura may be due to:

-Call your doctor for an appointment if you have signs of purpura.
+Call your health care provider for an appointment if you have signs of purpura.

-Your doctor will examine your skin and ask you questions about your medical history and symptoms, including:
+The provider will examine your skin and ask about your medical history and symptoms, including: